Nurse Educator Interest Groups

 • Digital HealthDigital Health:This interest group is focused on topics within digital health including but not limited to nursing informatics, health information technology, information and communication technologies, telehealth and telemedicine, and the diverse technologies, methodologies, and approaches through which health care professionals are able to better support patient care and integrate technologies into nursing education and curricula.

-• GerontologyGerontology:This interest group discusses new research around healthy aging, supportive care for the elderly, and educational initiatives to support students and staff in caring for older adults and their families.
-Participants have an opportunity to engage with colleagues from across the country who are working in this area of practice and education.
+• Gerontology/Long-Term CareGerontology/Long-Term Care:This interest group discusses new research around healthy aging, supportive care for the elderly, and educational initiatives to support students and staff in caring for older adults and their families.
+The group will give participants an opportunity to engage with colleagues from across the country who are working in this area of practice and education.

 • Mental HealthMental Health:This interest group aims to address the importance of mental health training for nurses in education and clinical spaces and the necessity of providing mental health care to all.